 Implementing responsible investing

-AvSuper’s appointed investment managers may undertake responsible investing in accordance with their own criteria and methodologies.
+AvSuper’s appointed investment managers may undertake socially responsible investing in accordance with their own criteria and methodologies.
 This commonly includes utilising internal screening processes to identify companies that rate poorly or highly for specified criteria.

 Screening may start at an industry level or be done predominantly for individual companies.
 The process can include factors such as labour standards, ethical services/products (for example avoiding significant involvement in uranium and weapons), environment issues (renewable energy vs logging for instance) and human rights.